 I’d like to call bulls**t.
 First, no client is worth that level of sacrifice.
 Period.
 Why?
 Because we all want to live another day to serve the next client, and the client after that.
 Second, self-care and being a good attorney are NEVER in conflict with each other.
 In fact, just the opposite.

 Do you really think it’s possible that you can completely neglect your own needs — not exercise, eat right, neglect your mental, emotional, and spiritual well-being — and still be an excellent lawyer?
-If you were hiring let’s say a doctor, do you want the obese, chronically stressed, tired doctor, coming off of his 48-hour shift, or do you want the doctor who’s well adjusted and has a healthy work/life balance?
+If you were hiring let’s say a doctor, do you want the chronically stressed, anxious, depressed, tired doctor, coming off of his 48-hour shift, or do you want the doctor who’s well adjusted and has a healthy work/life balance?

 I’m stating the obvious, but we all need time to work, time to rest, time to play, time to be playful, time to spend time with loved ones, and time to just be.

 If you seriously think you can devote every single minute of your 1,440 minutes per day to your client, remember, humans can only live for three days without water and three weeks without food.
 You do not owe anyone — this includes your clients and your job — the following: your health, your family, your sanity, your identity, or your integrity.

 Finally, remember: “Secure your own oxygen mask before helping others.”